lcs-yyang/ics4u-culminating/README.md

 There are many models for organizing collaborative software development using source control.

-To avoid figuratively stepping on each other's toes, you will make use of **branches** and **issues** when writing and commiting code.
+To avoid figuratively stepping on each other's toes, you will make use of **branches** and **issues** when writing and committing code.

 ### Using branches